 What you should consider when looking for a debt consolidation loan

 Early repayment & other fees:

-The interest rate being charged should provide you value as its total cost to you should be cheaper than all your current debts combined.
+The interest rate being charged should provide you value as its total interest cost to you should be cheaper than the total interest charged on all your current debts combined.
 If this isn't the case then you should reconsider a debt consolidation loan.

 Your repayment term:

-A shorter term can be a good idea but still cost you just as much as your previous loans combined and a longer term will usually cost you more as you pay interest on the debt over a longer period of time.
+A shorter repayment term can be a good idea but may still cost you just as much in interest as your previous loans combined and a longer term will usually cost you more as you pay interest on the debt over a longer period of time.
 You should consider this before settling on a debt consolidation loan.

 The point of a debt consolidation is to make savings.
 Getting a debt consolidation loan with a monthly repayment which you can't afford is only going to put you in a worse financial situation.
 You should avoid doing this as a missed repayment on your credit file could seriously damper your chances.

-Debt consolidation loans aren't the only cliche financial product in this space to accomplish the same outcome, You can simply get a personalised loan or a balance transfer credit card( even for 0%).
+Debt consolidation loans aren't the only cliche financial product in this space to help you save interest on your debt and repay them.
+You can simply get a personalised loan or a balance transfer credit card(even for 0% for a promotional period).

 Getting in debt is bad, we know!
-A good financial wellbeing platform will do well to avoid you getting in debt m=by making sure your spending isnt over the roof and highlighting areas you should monitor carefully.
+A good financial wellbeing platform will do well to avoid you getting in debt by making sure your spending isn't over the roof and highlighting areas you should monitor carefully.
 And if you are already in debt, they will assist you in finding the best product to reduce your total costs and spend on interest rates.